‘Tis the season of Ho Ho Ho!

 But the feeling we end up creating for ourselves is resentment.

-The end result is that we feel bad in order that the other person can feel good!
+End result?
+We feel bad in order that the other person can feel good!

 When we behave this way we are out of integrity with ourselves.

-We are not being true to who we are.
+We are not being true to ourselves.

 In essence we are lying.